adityasolanki192004-dot/SkillCraft-Technology-DataScience-Internship/README.md

 Result:
 Successfully created a bar chart for gender distribution and a histogram for age distribution.

-# SkillCraft Data Science Internship - Task 2
+# Task 2 - Data Cleaning & Exploratory Data Analysis

 ## Objective
 Perform data cleaning and exploratory data analysis on the Titanic dataset.